 We thank Chris Holes (Macromolecular Crystallisation, Biological Sciences), Peter Horton (Diffraction, Chemistry) and the team at the Southampton Diffraction Center.
 XFEL experiments were performed at BL2 EH3 of SACLA with the Japan Synchrotron Radiation Research Institute (JASRI; proposal No. 2018A8005 and 2019A8004).
 We thank BBSRC for ongoing support of our XFEL program under Japan Partnering Award BB/R021015/1.
 Travel support was granted by the UK XFEL Hub, Diamond Light Source.
 We are grateful to SACLA beamline staff for technical assistance.
 Spectroscopy was carried out at the icOS platform of the Grenoble Instruct-ERIC Center (ISBG; UAR 3518 CNRS-CEA-UGA-EMBL).
 We acknowledge support by the Grenoble Partnership for Structural Biology (PSB) supported by FRISBI (ANR-10-INBS-0005-02) and the University Grenoble Alpes graduate school supported by CBH-EUR-GS (ANR-17-EURE-0003).
 We acknowledge studentship support by NOC and the University of Southampton to MMM, and by the Diamond Light Source and the University of Southampton to RAB, MJR, JS.
 We thank Peter Roach for critical discussion.

 References

+60A Heinz Maier-Leibnitz Zentrum.
+(2015).
+BIODIFF: Diffractometer for large unit cells.
+Journal of large-scale research facilities, 1, A2. http://dx.doi.org/10.17815/jlsrf-1-19

 1. K. Hans Wedepohl, The composition of the continental crust.
 Geochimica et Cosmochimica Acta 59, 1217-1232 (1995).